 For example, a one-way flight from Chicago-O’Hare (ORD) to Bloomington, IL (BMI) costs 7,500 miles given the cities are only 135 miles apart.
 However, a paid flight on the same date in April 2019 is $295, giving you a cent per point value of 3.8 cents.

-While this isn’t the most exciting destinations to use your American AAdvantage miles, it’s one of the best ways to get maximum value for a small number of miles.
+While these domestic destinations aren’t the most exciting ways to use your American AAdvantage miles, it’s one of the best ways to get maximum value for a small number of miles.

 Redeem For Short-Haul Awards Within Australia and Fiji